 As always, be sure to check the full recipe card below for ingredient amounts and instructions.

-How to Make Freezer-Friendly Burritos
+How to Make Freezer Breakfast Burritos

 Three filling ingredients to prepare before you’re ready to roll the burritos: spicy black beans, hash browns, and scrambled eggs.